Active vacationing at Japan's largest lake

 Island hopping and cruising

-Cat lovers shouldn't miss Okishima, the only inhabited island in the lake.
-Most locals are involved in fishing, which might explain the many cats who enjoy the spoils of the fishing industry.
+Okishima is the only inhabited island in the lake.
+Most locals are involved in fishing.

 Ferries depart from Horikiri Port.
 Biwako Cruise offers several courses around the south end of the lake.
 Michigan Cruise is a grand paddle steamer offering cruises with food and entertainment.
 The smaller, sleeker South Lake Cruise ship offers shorter courses.
 Both depart from Otsu Port.